Foods To Avoid With Gout: 7 Extremely Painful Choices

 You’re right; you can’t avoid all of these.
 Well, maybe except the HFCS, you can probably avoid that if you’re willing to give up processed foods completely… but that’s for a different post!

 What you CAN do is regulate how many carbohydrates you are allowed on a daily basis and stay away from the major players.
 Almost anything with a high glycemic index should be strictly limited.
 My husband limits his carbs to about 100g per day; his restrictions include everything on this list and everything else grain-based, such as pasta.
-There is a good reason that major health websites list diabetes as a risk factor for gout; you’re much more likely to have gout if you have diabetes!
+There is a good reason that major health websites list diabetes as a risk factor for gout; you’re much more likely to have gout if you have diabetes or are pre-diabetic!

 So, in conclusion, if you’ve tried all of the other standard diets, try limiting carbs and sugars instead and see if that makes a difference.